• Skip to primary navigation

 This circuit is not good for beginners because it uses dangerous high voltage from mains.

-Be very careful and if design is not correct then high voltage can connect to output and hurt someone.
+Furthermore, be very careful and if design is not correct then high voltage can connect to output and hurt someone.

 Do this project only if anyone know the risk and the writer is not responsible for any damage or injury.